zopefoundation/ZODB/README.rst

 To learn more, visit: https://zodb-docs.readthedocs.io

-The github repository is: at https://github.com/zopefoundation/zodb
+The github repository is at https://github.com/zopefoundation/zodb

 If you're interested in contributing to ZODB itself, see the `developer notes